-The curriculum for the Equine Science program was developed in consultation with many individuals representing various phases of the horse industry.
+The curriculum for the Equine Science courses was developed in consultation with many individuals representing various phases of the horse industry.
 Industry input is continually sought to insure that students receive the most up to date education to prepare them for careers in the horse industry.
 A brief description of each class includes:

 Introduction to Horse Production: An overview of the basic fundamental aspects of horse production.
 Topics include conformation/form to function, behavior/training, health, nutrition, reproduction and exercise physiology.
 ANSC 109.

 Horse Psychology and Training: Hands-on study of the application of behavior to training young horses.
 Students will be assigned horses based upon their experience levels.
 ANSC 213.

 Equine Behavior Modification: Continuation of ANSC 2133.
 Students will be given a green two- year old to train in the fundamental maneuvers.
 These horses will then be marketed in an annual performance horse sale conducted by the students.
 ANSC 223.

 Equine Evaluation: Study of the principles of evaluating and marketing horses.
 Topics include conformation, evaluation of performance, and marketing.
 ANSC 305.

 Equine Exercise Physiology and Conditioning: A scientific study of the physiological effects of exercise and conditioning.
 Topics include bioenergetics, muscle physiology, cardiovascular physiology, and skeletal responses.
 Recognition and rehabilitation of injuries will also be examined.
 ANSC 325.

 Principles of Equine Reproduction: Application of the fundamental concepts of equine reproduction.
 Topics include reproductive physiology and anatomy of the mare and stallion, sexual behavior, semen collection, semen evaluation, artificial insemination, pregnancy detection, and foaling.
 Students have the opportunity to gain hands-on experience in all phases of horse breeding.
 ANSC 310.